K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Example: ARMA and ARFIMA models

 where $i,j,k$ run from 1 to $p+q$ and $\delta_{ij}$ is the Kronecker delta.
 These connection components were not calculated previously in the K\"ahler-ARFIMA geometry \cite{choi2015geometric}.
 However, $\Gamma_{ij,\bar{k}}$ components in this K\"ahler-ARFIMA geometry are also matched with those in the K\"ahler information geometry of the ARMA models \cite{choi2015kahlerian}.

-Similar to the K\"ahler-ARFIMA geometry, the $m=0$ geometry of the K\"ahler-ARMA models is obtained from the identical procedure.
+Similar to the K\"ahler-ARFIMA geometry, the $m=0$ geometry of the K\"ahler-ARMA models is derived from the identical procedure.
 The metric tensor of the K\"ahler-ARMA manifolds is given by

 and this metric tensor is also consistent with the metric tensor for the K\"ahlerian information geometry of the ARMA models \cite{choi2015kahlerian}.